-The difference between floor trusses and floor joists is that floor trusses are an assembly of top and bottom chords separated by diagonal braces while floor joists are horizontal members that connect beams.
-Floor trusses have a higher load-bearing capacity compared to floor joists.
+Floor trusses are an assembly of top and bottom chords separated by diagonal braces, while floor joists are horizontal members that connect beams.
+Floor trusses have a higher load-bearing capacity and provide greater span lengths, reducing the need for additional support.
+However, they are more expensive than floor joists.

 Floor Trusses vs Floor Joists - Differences Explained